Arech/nntl/README.md

 ## Currently Implemented NN Features
 * full-batch or mini-batch learning
-* individually tunable feedforward layers (i.e. almost all properties such as activation function, learning rate, dropout rate and so on are defined in per layer basis)
+* individually tunable feedforward layers (i.e. almost all properties such as activation function, learning rate, dropout and other regularizers coefficients, and so on are defined on per layer basis).
+Construct any deep learning architecture you want.
 * sigmoid activation units with quadratic and cross-entropy loss function for outer layer
 * sigmoid and rectified linear units (ReLU) for hidden layers
 * Different neuron weights initialization schemes: